Peugeot 202: The body

 The steel bodied 202 was instantly recognisable as a Peugeot from the way that the headlights were set, as on the older 302, close together, in a protected location behind the front grille.
 Most customers chose the four-door berline (saloon) version which by 1948 came with a steel-panel sliding sun roof included in the price.
-However the boot/trunk was small and could be accessed only from within the car, there being no outside boot lid.
+However the boot/trunk was small and could be accessed only from within the car, there being no outside access.
 The two-seater two-door cabriolet "décapotable" did have a separate boot lid but cost approximately 30% more than the berline.
-Priced very closely to the berline was a structurally similar four-door four-seater "berline découvrable", which featured a full fold away hood: this type of body would become difficult to provide using the monocoque body structure then becoming mainstream and which would be a feature of the Peugeot 203.
-Both the Peugeot 202 and the Peugeot 203 had frontal suicide doors.
+Priced very closely to the berline, was a structurally similar four-door four-seater "berline découvrable", which featured a full fold away hood: this type of body would become difficult to provide using the monocoque body structure then becoming mainstream and which would be a feature of the Peugeot 203.
+Both the Peugeot 202 and the Peugeot 203 had front suicide doors.